Circle the globe with top National

 Discover the remains of the great fortress Sacsayhuaman overlooking Cusco, where enormous blocks of stone—some weighing more than 200 tons—were used to build the walls.
 Assembled without the use of mortar, the blocks fit together so tightly that a knife blade cannot be inserted between them.

-Then travel on the Hiram Bingham, our privately chartered train, to Machu Picchu, passing through the spectacular Urubamba Valley, known as the Sacred Valley of the Inca.
+Then travel by train to Machu Picchu, passing through the spectacular Urubamba Valley, known as the Sacred Valley of the Inca.
 Still clouded in mystery, Machu Picchu was abandoned by the Inca and lost to history until it was rediscovered by American explorer Hiram Bingham in 1911 and excavated with support from the National Geographic Society.
 Examine the artfully cut stone altars, temples, foundations, staircases, and terraced gardens that make this one of the world's most extraordinary archaeological treasures.

 Alternative: Instead of visiting Cusco and Machu Picchu, head to northern Peru to visit the temples of Trujillo and Chiclayo, where the richest burial chambers in the Americas were discovered.
 See where the ancient Moche and Chimu peoples lived, and explore Chan Chan, the largest adobe city in the world.

 Libertador Trujillo (B, L, D daily)